Adelaide is an exciting cosmopolitan city.

-With just over a million people this small city has a great ‘atmosphere’.
+With over a million people, this small Aussie city has a great atmosphere.

-Catch a tram to Glenelg from the city to discover some of South Australia’s most beautiful beaches or take a short drive up into the Adelaide Hills to explore the beautiful wine regions.
+Take the tram and discover some of South Australia’s most beautiful beaches at Glenelg or, head into the Hills to explore the quaint villages and historic townships amongst the beautiful wine regions.

 Fabulous Restaurants, Old Pubs and Trendy new Bars